 Our master's program in social studies education allows you to critically examine historical and contemporary issues in the field as a foundation for learning to build student-centered and inquiry-focused curriculum.
 You also choose whether to develop your expertise in the area of technology, literacy, content knowledge, writing or special education/gifted learners to enhance your teaching.
 This program is for you if you are currently teaching or intend to teach in secondary schools and want to prepare for New York State initial and/or professional certification.

 The features of our program include:

-In addition, the following history/civilization distribution must be met: 12 credits in U.S., 6 credits in Western civilization, 12 credits in world civilization.
+2. Met the following history/civilization distribution: 12 credits in U.S., 6 credits in Western civilization, 12 credits in world civilization.

-In addition, the following social science distribution must be met: two courses in each of three social science areas (anthropology, economics, geography, political science, psychology or philosophy, sociology).
+3. Met the following social science distribution: two courses in each of three social science areas (anthropology, economics, geography, political science, psychology or philosophy, sociology).

 |Academic credential granted||Master of Education (EdM)|

 |Certification option||Successful completion of program leads to an institutional recommendation for NYS Initial and Professional Certification in Social Studies Education|

 |Grade levels||7 to 12 with 5 to 6 extension|

 This worksheet is intended as an advising tool to assist you in your planning.
 Use this worksheet to help you select courses during your undergraduate studies that will fulfill the content distribution prerequisites that are required by the Graduate School of Education.